 In blockaded Gaza, the underground aquifer is depleted and contaminated - more than 90% of the water supply is unfit for human consumption.

-(Below) The Israeli Army has filled a Palestinian cistern with rocks and an old car; every year, Israel destroys dozens of cisterns and wells Palestinians need to collect water.
+(Below) A Palestinian cistern destroyed by Israeli authorities; every year, Israel destroys dozens of cisterns and wells Palestinians need to collect water.